A femoral hernia is a small, sometimes uncomfortable, lump in the upper groin that can need emergency surgery if it becomes blocked.

-To confirm diagnosis of a femoral hernia, or another type of hernia, your GP may refer you to a consultant.
-Occasionally, your GP or consultant will arrange for further tests, such as an ultrasound, CT or MRI scan.
+To confirm the diagnosis of a femoral hernia or another type of hernia, your GP may refer you to a consultant.
+Occasionally, your GP or consultant will arrange for further tests, such as an ultrasound scan, CT scan or MRI scan.

 If you have a femoral hernia, your doctor will refer you to a surgeon for femoral hernia repair.

 Surgical repair is the recommended treatment for all femoral hernias.